 Fluoxetine is an atypical SSRI.
 Studies have shown that plasma norepinephrine, epinephrine and dopamine levels are significantly increased after acute and chronic treatment with fluoxetine 7.

 Time to clear out of the system

-from the body.
+Because of the long half-lives of fluoxetine and norfluoxetine, it may take up to 1 to 2 months for the active substance to disappear from the body.
 There are no effective methods known to enhance the elimination of fluoxetine.

 Onset of action

 Because of the long time it takes for fluoxetine to reach a steady state (4-5 weeks), full therapeutic effect may be delayed until 4 or 6 weeks of treatment.
 The lack of onset of response at 4-6 weeks is associated with about a 73%-88% chance that patient would not have an onset of response by 8 weeks 27.

 After treatment with fluoxetine, abrupt cessation may produce discontinuation (withdrawal) reactions.
 Fluoxetine discontinuation symptoms include:

 - sensory disturbances (paresthesias such as electric shock sensations)

 Although fluoxetine has not been shown to alter alcohol metabolism and does not appear to potentiate cognitive or psychomotor effects of alcohol in healthy subjects, concomitant use is not recommended.Further reading

 - Fluoxetine (Prozac) vs Paroxetine (Paxil)

 - Fluoxetine (Prozac®) vs Sertraline (Zoloft®)